On the classification of irreducible representations of affine Hecke algebras with unequal parameters: Parabolically induced representations

 For the geometry of the dual space of $\mc H$ it is important to understand the number $n(\xi)$ of irreducible $\mc H$-representations $\rho$ with $\xi^+ (\rho)$ equivalent to $\xi$.
 This is governed by a groupoid $\mc G$ that keeps track of all intertwining operators.
 Indeed, if $t \mapsto \xi_t$ is a continuous path of induction data such that all $\xi_t$ have the same isotropy group in $\mc G$, then $n(\xi_t)$ is constant along this path (Proposition \ref{prop:3.11}).

 From this we deduce that the dual of $\mc H$ is a kind of complexification of the tempered dual of $\mc H$.
 As a topological space, the tempered dual is built from certain algebraic subvarieties of compact tori, each with a multiplicity.
 In this picture the dual of $\mc H$ is built from the corresponding complex subvarieties of complex algebraic tori, with the same multiplicities.
-This geometric description is used to finish the proof of the affine Springer correspondence from Section \ref{sec:Springer}.
+This geometric description is used to finish the proof of Theorem \ref{thm:2.7}.